PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 ...human beings like to measure their progress and see, at the end of a year, that the thing they built is bigger than it was when they started.
 A manager should want something more than to be liked.
 They should want to create a team in which every member feels valuable and important based on a performance that is measurable.

+Day 52 How to Manage People: Identify Key Performance Indicators

+What we define what our department produces, we must measure the factors that lead to the production of that output.
+Lead indicators are the actions that lead to success while lag indicators are the measures of that success.
+That's why good managers are actually as obsessed with lead indicators as they are with lag indicators: because lead indicators cause lag indicators.
+If we do not measure the specific indicators that increase production, we leave the focus of our people and our division up to chance.
+And chance rarely produces anything good.
+A good managers acts like a coach.
+They explain the rules of the game to their team and give them specific instructions about how to perform better and win the game.
+A manager who simply cheers their team on is not a coach; they are a cheerleader.
+Coaches design plays, give specific instrucitons, and collaborate with their team to create strategies that lead to victory.
+To determine what to classify as a key performance indicator, you'll want to reverse engineer the  components of the products you are supposed to produce.
+Figure out what to measure and become obsessed with increasing the quantity and quality of whtever it is tht you or your division produces.
+A good manager knows how to create a game out of their work and further knows how to guide their team members to victory.